BE INSPIRED Industry Support Categories

 Gold Plaque Supporter

-A company who contributes €10,000 or more per year for five years total €50,000 by way of money, equipment or food/beverage products the School of Culinary Arts and Food Technology will place the company name on a sponsors plaque to be located in visible area of the School and on our website to include: your company logo with a link to your business.
-The School will acknowledge your support on the Schools Facebook page and will notify the sponsor of the posting.
+A company who makes a gift of €10,000 or more per year for five years total €50,000 by way of money, equipment or food/beverage products the School of Culinary Arts and Food Technology will give recognition of this by placing the company name on a supporters plaque to be located in visible area of the School and on our website to include: your company logo with a link to your business.
+The School will acknowledge your support on the Schools Facebook page and will notify the company of the posting.

 Silver Plaque Supporter

-For support between of €5,000 and €10,000 per year we will place the name of your company name sponsors plaque to be located in visible area of the School and a link on our Website to your company.
-We will notify the company sponsor of the posting.
+For support between of €5,000 and €10,000 per year we will give recognition of this by placing the name of your company on a plaque to be located in visible area of the School and a link on our Website to your company.
+We will notify the company the supporter of the posting.

-For amounts between €1,000 and €5,000 we will place the supports name on a list of sponsor on the Website for one year and notify the sponsor of the posting.
+For amounts between €1,000 and €5,000 we will place the supports name on a list of supporters on the Website for one year and notify the company of the posting.

 The School of Culinary Arts and Food Technology are proud to recognise the following INSPIRED Gold Plaque Supporters